SITE Program Overview

 SITE – Summer Internships for Tomorrow’s Educators—provides college education and STEM majors with training, mentorship and support, feedback, and classroom opportunities to teach IMSA-created, hands-on, minds-on STEM content to students in IMSA’s summer programs.
 SITE interns receive training in inquiry-based teaching techniques, material preparation, classroom management, and the elements of successful informal STEM learning.
 SITE interns work and teach alongside IMSA high school students who are part of the ALLIES program, a STEM leadership and teacher development program for high school students.
-Site interns receive a weekly stipend.
+Site interns receive an hourly salary.

 Here’s how the application process works for aspiring SITE interns:

-- Applicants complete an online application with several short essays
+- Please complete the application with several short essay questions.

-Priority Application Deadline: January 30; regular Application Deadline: March 30 – decisions will be made on a rolling basis, so it benefits you to get your application in early.
+Priority Application Deadline: January 30; regular Application Deadline: March 30 – decisions will be made on a rolling basis, so it benefits you to get your application completed early.

-This application requires two reference forms.
-Please forward the form found below to two people who know you well from either a school or work setting.
+This application requires two Reference Forms.
+Please forward the forms to two people who know you well from either a school or work setting.
 They will complete and submit directly to IMSA.